rubel75/mstar/README.md

 ### Execution
-First, you need to perform a standard SCF calculation and generate a file that contains optical matrix elements (`case.mommat2[up/dn]` in WIEN2k or `WAVEDER` in VASP).
+First, you need to perform a standard SCF (self-consistent field) calculation and generate a file that contains optical matrix elements (`case.mommat2[up/dn]` in WIEN2k or `WAVEDER` in VASP).
 Tips on how to do this can be found at this [Wiki page](https://github.com/rubel75/mstar/wiki).
 Once the file is ready, execute

 `x mstar [-up/-dn] [-settol 1.0e-5] # if you use the version built into WIEN2k starting with v20.1`